mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **26. What do you see as the biggest benefits of "MRT"?
 (Check all that apply)**
 - [ ] Improves Safety: Directly compensates for wing size performance, discouraging the use of large amounts of ballast.
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
+- [ ] Promotes Holistic Design: May encourage manufacturers to improve other aspects like handling and safety across all wing sizes.
 - [ ] No physical modification: Doesn't require adding "noodles" or new gear.
 - [ ] Levels the playing field: Makes performance more equal across different pilot weights.
 - [ ] Provides tactical equality: Gives lighter pilots a realistic chance to be in the lead gaggle and win tasks.